Rokamalen/KTI_demo_project/README.md

-# Description of the demonstration project
+# Description of the demonstration project with some changes

 This is a demo project created to gain skills in working with Git.